keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/lifecycle-management.md

 ### Pre-deployment Tasks

-Keptn Tasks can also be executed pre-deployment (before hte pods are scheduled).
+Keptn Tasks can also be executed pre-deployment (before the pods are scheduled).
 Do this by using the `keptn.sh/pre-deployment-tasks` label.

 > Note: If a pre-deployment task fails, the pod will remain in a Pending state.